syntruth/Dice-Bag/readme.md

 dice.
 If the number rolled is greater than or equal to the value given for this option, the die is rolled again and added to the total.
 If no number is given for this option, it is assumed to be the same as the number of sides on the die.
-Thus, '1d6e' is the same as '1d6e6'.
+Thus, '1d6 e' is the same as '1d6 e6'.

 **d#** - this denotes how many dice to drop from the tally.
 These dice are dropped *before* any dice are kept with k# below.
 So, '5d6 d2'